Missing 5-year-old boy was pulled from mother's arms in California floodwater - KTVZ

 “She made the best decisions she could,” Doan said, his voice breaking.
 “I got to keep stressing that.
 She couldn’t stay in the car with him.
 The flows were going to overpower the car later on… They got out.
 That was the right thing to do.”

-The search for Kyle was to continue on Wednesday morning after it was halted the previous afternoon due to low visibility.
+The search for Kyle continued on Wednesday, with assistance from other law enforcement agencies, after it was halted the previous afternoon due to low visibility.
 The initial search had been suspended Monday afternoon because of severe weather, according to the San Luis Obispo County Sheriff’s Office.

+Crews combing through the area with K-9 dogs were focusing primarily downstream from where the mother was rescued and where Kyle was last seen, San Luis Obispo County Sheriff’s Commander Michael Manuele told KSBY.

+Video from the scene showed rescuers examining an SUV that was partially submerged in mud and debris Wednesday.

 “The hard thing to say to a lot of people at this point in time is, it’s not a rescue.
 It’s a recovery,” he said, his voice breaking again.
 “And that’s something no parent wants to admit.
 And I kind of knew it after the first night… And it’s a hard, hard concept, especially when it’s your kid.”